Background blur

 Key Takeaways

-• Enlightenment is not a destination but an ongoing practice of self-discovery.
+• Enlightenment and inner peace are not fixed destinations but ongoing practices and processes of self-discovery.

 📝In-Depth Guide